learndog/wipdots/vim/vim_basic_usage.md

 *                     Paste system clipboard with Ctrl-p
 * J from the first line in normal mode will join the next line at the end of it
 * Leader-ARROW to move visual line selections around (will switch windows if no selection)
+* Insert text into multiple lines before cursor column Enter visual block mode with :Vb
+    Arrows to highlight lines to act on
+    Shift-i to type the text to insert
+    ESC to act on all the lines

 Commenting
 * Leader-/ will comment or uncomment current line or visual lines